add11013/add11013/README.md

-- 👋 Hi, I’m @Roderick
+- 👋 Hi, I’m @Roderick, a full-stack software engineer in Pegatron.
-- 👀 I’m interested in Java and AI.
+- 👀 I’m interested in Java and AI algorithm.
-- 🌱 I’m currently learning SpringBoot and Vue.js.
+- 🌱 I’m currently writing SpringBoot and Vue.js.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 <!---
 add11013/add11013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.